liuyaojun1/Flight-Animal-Impacts/docs/reflection-milestone4.md

-**Our FAA Aircraft Wildlife Strikes dashboard has improved a lot since the last milestone in many ways:**

-- We added a plot to show strike counts by state on an interactive map of the USA.
-Clicking a state filters other plots to only data for that state, and hovering over a state reveals the strike information for that state.
-This helps the user locate areas where aircraft-wildlife impacts needs to be addressed most.
-The map plot is linked to the bar plot below it.
-Hovering over any state in the bar plot highlights the same state in the map plot.
-This added interactivity was added based on the feedback from Milestone 3.
-- We also added a histogram that can display the distribution of strikes over either speed or height.
-Users can select which is displayed using a dropdown.
-Hovering over a bar gives the count number for that bar.
-- We added a collapsable information guide to help users interact with the dashboard.
-- A date range can now be selected on the Yearly Trend plot by simply clicking and dragging your mouse, which filters the data in the other plots.
-- We also added more colour to the bar plots to increase visual appeal.
-- We added a button with a label of "..." that gives options to save specific states of the dashboard in different formats.
-This was suggested by our Milestone 3 feedback.
-- We added a Reset Filters and Charts button to help users return the dashboard to its default state.

-**Dropped Features:**
+# Milestone 4 Reflection

+**Implemented Features and Feedback Integration**

+Our FAA Aircraft Wildlife Strikes dashboard has evolved into a highly interactive, production-ready application, heavily guided by peer and TA feedback.
+User testing indicated that the application was intuitive, but a recurring theme in our Milestone 3 feedback was the need for immediate geographic context.

+The most valuable insight we received was the suggestion to incorporate an interactive map.
+In response, we dedicated significant effort to implementing a US Choropleth map linked directly to a "Top 10 States" bar plot.
+Hovering over a state in the bar chart highlights it on the map, and clicking a state cross-filters the entire dashboard.
+Handling the heavily right-skewed speed and height data also required a mathematical approach; we implemented a `log1p` transformation and built a dynamic histogram to accurately display these distributions.
+To further polish the user experience, we engineered a click-and-drag date range selector on the Yearly Trend plot, a collapsible interaction guide, and a functional "Reset Filters & Charts" button.

+**Feature Prioritization and Design Choices**

-- We originally planned to include additional granular filters (such as "Time of Day" or "Bird Size").
-However, we ultimately chose not to include them to prevent UI clutter.
-Maintaining a strict single-page, no-scroll layout was a higher priority for usability than adding more dropdowns.
+To deliver a stable, professional application, we had to make strict design choices regarding our planned features.
+We originally intended to include additional granular dropdown filters, such as "Time of Day" and "Bird Size."
+However, integrating the new map and log-scale visualizations took priority.
+We explicitly chose to drop the extra filters to prevent UI clutter and maintain a strict, responsive, single-page layout without scrolling.
+Ensuring the core visualizations rendered beautifully on one screen was a higher priority for usability than adding secondary filters.
-- We used to display "Total Records" and "Incidents" in the KPI cards, which is redundant since every record is an incident.

-**The dashboard is still a work in progress.
-These are planned features yet to be completed:**

-- Remove duplicate information.
-We mention that the data for 2015 does not cover the entire year in 2 places.
-One will be removed to avoid repetition.
-- More intuitive colours.
-Fatalities will be show in red, Injuries in orange, With Damage in yellow, and Incidents in blue.
-This way the colours will intuitively indicate the severity.
-- The speed/height histogram would be more useful as a log-log plot than a semi-log plot since most impacts occur at 0 height and relatively low speeds.
-- The "..." button gives options to View Source, View Compiled Vega, and Open in Vega Editor.
-These options are in progress.
-Currently, clicking them crashes the dashboard.
-- We will try to improve loading speed.
+**Known Edge Cases and Future Enhancements**

+While the core application is fully functional and performant, there are a few edge cases we have documented for future development:
+* **Native Vega Menu Limitations:** Altair generates a default action menu ("...") on charts.
+While saving images works, clicking "View Source" or "Open in Vega Editor" currently disrupts the dashboard environment.
+This is a known library limitation we plan to disable or override in future patches.
+* **Redundant UI Elements:** We are aware of minor text redundancies in the current build, such as displaying both "Total Records" and "Incidents," and repeating the 2015 partial data disclaimer.
+* **Future Optimization:** Cross-filtering the large dataset across all six plots simultaneously handles a massive amount of data; future versions would focus on backend caching to improve sluggish callback speeds during heavy interaction.